- Best 3D Printers (Industrial, Desktop, & More) [2024 Guide] - July 20, 2024

 How Does SLS 3D Printing Work?

-The SLS 3D printing procedure commences with the development of a computer-aided design (CAD) model representing the intended structure.
-These CAD models are generated in a 3D modeling software and they represent the object to be produced.
+The SLS 3D printing procedure commences with developing a computer-aided design (CAD) model representing the intended structure.
+These CAD models are generated in 3D modeling software, representing the object to be produced.
 Once the CAD is created, it is sliced into a format that a 3D printer can understand and execute.

-Inside the printer’s build chamber, a thin layer of polymer powder is evenly distributed on the build platform.
-The printer proceeds to preheat the powder to a temperature slightly below its melting point.
+A thin layer of polymer powder is evenly distributed on the build platform inside the printer’s build chamber.
+The printer preheats the powder to a temperature slightly below its melting point.
 This allows the laser to consume less energy as it moves across the powder, raising its temperature and solidifying it into the desired shape.

 The laser scans each cross-section of the CAD model, selectively heating the powder and fusing the particles to form a single layer of the model.
 After completing a layer, the printer lowers itself by one layer and repeats the process until all the layers are completed.